Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/regex-replace-visual-studio-code.md

 </div>
 ```

-This is interesting because you need to replace content from the start, the middle, and the end.
+This is interesting because you need to replace content at the start, middle, and end.
 You also need to preserve the content in the middle.

 The mental map of this is: